ejkan/first_app/README.md

 [By lorenrui](https://www.figma.com/@jorenrui)

-### How it works?
+## How it works?

-This project targets all platforms Flutter supports, so it should work on any platform.
+This project targets all platforms Flutter supports, so it should work on any platforms.

 Open it in your preferred IDEs with Dart and Flutter SDK installed, compile it!

-#### What's about this project?
+## What's about this project?

 A profile card.
 Written in Dart and Flutter.